Search

 Gear Puller

-• Ensure that the gear puller is aligned with the shaft and fits tightly around the part to be removed.
+• Make sure that the gear puller is aligned with the shaft and fits tightly around the part to be removed.
+The jaws or hooks should grip firmly without any slipping or wobbling.
 The jaws should be parallel with the screw.
-This assures a straight pull.
+This placement assures a straight pull.

-• Use a protective cap or removable point to protect screw from mushrooming or splitting.
+• Use a protective cap or removable point to protect the screw from mushrooming or splitting.

 • Stop work if the gear puller starts to deform.